WinVector/data_algebra/Examples/Arrow/Arrow.md

 All three compositions are in fact the same arrow.
-I.e. the implent the same transform in the same way.
+I.e. the implement the same transform in the same way.

 ```python